chuang76/website-hugo/content/posts/shellshock.md

 Originally, the permission of the executable shellshock is `r-xr-sr-x`, that is, our permission (other) is r-x.
 The function setresuid() is used to set the real, effective, and saved user ID; setresuid() has analogous function that set the real, effective, and saved group ID.
 Since shellshock belongs to the group shellshock_pwn, after executing the setresuid and setresgid function, we are able to own the same permission as group shellshcok_pwn.

 [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)) is a vulnerability in the Bash shell, it is first published in 2014.
 According to the report [CVE-2014-6271](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-6271), attackers can exploit it with a crafted environment variable.
-The problem is about parse logic, it is located in [variables.c](http://git.savannah.gnu.org/cgit/bash.git/tree/variables.c?id=ac50fbac377e32b98d2de396f016ea81e8ee9961#n315).
+The bug is about parse logic, it is located in [variables.c](http://git.savannah.gnu.org/cgit/bash.git/tree/variables.c?id=ac50fbac377e32b98d2de396f016ea81e8ee9961#n315).
 Here is the part of source code.

 ```
 void initialize_shell_variables (env, privmode)